BradleySmall/TicTacToe/README.md

 **Copyright © 2021 Bradley M. Small**

 ## **Description**
 Pretty straight forward version.
-It is a two player game, each takes turns trying to place an X or O such that they can get 3 in a row, colum, or across the diagonals.
+It is a two player game, each takes turns trying to place an X or O such that they can get 3 in a row, column, or across the diagonals.

 ## **Goal**
 The goal here was to achieve separation between the UI and the game logic.
 The UI handles this by using a "player" with an interface.
 The game logic works by implementing such an interface.